3rd Operational Brigade: History

 The brigade was created by order of the Ministry of Internal Affairs on 11 June 2014 amidst the backdrop of the War in Donbass.
-It was established in the Kharkiv Oblast and it's staffing was completed in October 2014.
+It was established in the Kharkiv Oblast and its staffing was completed in October 2014.

 The brigade took part in the 2014 Battle of Bakhmut carrying out supply missions during which on 25 December 2014, during a routine combat mission to deliver fuel and ammunition, a KrAZ-255 truck of the brigade was hit by separatist explosives in the Popasna Raion killing a soldier of the brigade (Andrunyk Petro Petrovych) and seriously wounding another.

 The brigade took part in the Battle of Debaltseve in February 2015, on 14 February 2015, the brigade was sent to Debaltseve to carry out the task of repelling a separatist attack.
 On 18 February, the brigade along with other Ukrainian forces withdrew from Debaltseve when it was ambushed and fired upon by small arms and heavy artillery.
 Four soldiers of the brigade (Bohdan Ihorovych Vovk, Khoroshkovsky Vyacheslav Dmytrovych, Shepherd Serhii Petrovych, and Vasyl Mykolayovych Hrytsenko) were killed in the ambush.
 Furthermore, a medic of the brigade (Orest Petryshyn) was also captured by the separatist forces during the ambush.
 On 19 June 2015, a soldier of the Brigade (Yury Viktorovych Sokol) was killed in Volnovakha under undisclosed conditions.

 On 20 January 2016, a soldier of the Brigade (Oleksiy Oleksiyovych Lisanets) was killed whilst on duty under unknown circumstances.
 The brigade continued to operate in Luhansk Oblast in the second line of defense throughout 2016.

 On 2 April 2017, a soldier of the brigade (Vitaliy Viktorovych Slautskyi) was killed whilst serving in Donetsk Oblast.
 On 27 September 2017, the calculation of the combined anti-aircraft artillery battery of the brigade won the competition for the best calculation of ZU-23-2 between different branches of the Armed Forces of Ukraine.

 At the beginning of September 2018, a new training complex "Team Building" was established and went operational at the base of the brigade.

 During the War in Donbass, the brigade had seen deployments in Debaltseve, Mariupol, Popasna and Krymske.

 On 14 October 2020, the brigade was awarded the honorary name of Petro Bolbochan, a Colonel of the UPR who led the successful Crimea Operation (1918) against the Bolsheviks.